At some point in its life your cat is likely to have dandruff somewhere on her or his coat.

 In their wild state cats live off live prey, which is a moist diet.
 Yes, you always ensure that your cat has water available, but she still may not be getting the moisture she needs.

 You can try giving your cat a fish oil, or omega-3 supplement, it may improve your cat's coat condition.
-The supplements have to be given to your cat over two weeks to a month, give a little time for it to work.
+Krill oil and coconut oil are good oils to use.
+These supplements have to be given to your cat over two weeks to a month to give it little time for it to work.

 The sun can be another culprit.
 Cats love to lounge out in the sunshine, and who can blame them.
 Too much sun though can be bad for them in many ways.